ComputingTeachers/subjectKnowledge/writeup/_writeup.md

 after?

-> FIND QUITE It should have things that are on the silibus like selection and iteration You cant write a bubblesort (or any of ther algorithums) without these concepts.
+You cant write a bubblesort (or any of ther algorithums) without these concepts.
 There is no point in listing these lower level skills as they are implicitly required by many of the other tasks.

 > FIND QUOTE There was no image representation or sound representation